Samuel Joseph May: Involvement in abolitionism

 In 1830, May happened to meet and create a strong friendship with Wm.
-Lloyd Garrison, which pushed him into the abolitionist movement.
+Lloyd Garrison, which brought him into the abolitionist movement.
 Although his abolitionist views alienated his family, friends, and other clergymen, he remained true to his beliefs.
 He helped Garrison found the New England Anti-Slavery Society, the American Anti-Slavery Society, and the New England Non-Resistance Society, in addition to working for the Massachusetts Anti-Slavery Society.
 He served as one of the writers for the constitutions of some of these societies, and as a lecturer and general agent for the New England Anti-Slavery Society.
 Fighting for racial equality and better schools, May assisted Prudence Crandall in the 1830s when residents of Canterbury, Connecticut, through the state legislature, made it illegal for her to run her Canterbury Female Boarding School for "young Ladies and little Misses of color".

 This experience caused him to abandon his support for the colonization movement, since Andrew T. Judson, Connecticut's leading colonizationist, led the attack on Crandall's school.
 May was one of the delegates from the United States who attended the World Anti-Slavery Convention in London in 1840.

 May became pastor of the Unitarian Church of the Messiah of Syracuse, New York, in 1845, serving until 1868.
 He fought the Fugitive Slave Law of 1850 by making announcements during his sermons of fugitive slaves in the area and taking collections on their behalf, as well as aiding escaped slaves along the Underground Railroad.
-As a prominent abolitionist in the city, May, with the help of many Liberty Party members, including Gerrit Smith and Samuel Ringgold Ward, planned and successfully executed the rescue of Jerry McHenry, a man arrested as a fugitive slave, from the police.
+As a prominent abolitionist in the city, May, with the help of many Liberty Party members, including Gerrit Smith and Samuel Ringgold Ward, planned and successfully executed the rescue of Jerry, a man arrested as a fugitive slave, from the police.
 In addition to fighting for the abolition of slavery, he fought for the equality of free Blacks in his congregations by allowing them to sit in the front as opposed to the segregated rear pews.
-This act resulted in his reproach by white congregation members and also in his quitting some of his parishes.
+This led to reproach from white congregation members and also to him quitting some of his parishes.
 These actions, particularly late in the 1850s and immediately after Lincoln was elected President in 1860, led abolitionism's opponents to violently attack May as well as burn him in effigy.

+Advocacy for the education of African Americans

+May opposed efforts to block the establishment of schools for African Americans.
+He was a critic of Andrew T. Judson.